sevidmusic/Roady/README.md

 The Darling Data Management System's development process always starts with the creation of an App Package.

 Step 1.
-Creatae a new App Package for the HelloWorld App
+Create a new App Package for the HelloWorld App

         Run: `dsh -n AppPackage HelloWorld "$HOME"`